Mr. Simpatia: In popular culture

-In this verse, Madman says that like a Christian knows by heart the Ave Maria and other prayers, MadMan knows by heart some records that have made the history of Italian hip hop, which for him is religion.
+Mr. Simpatia is considered of the most important and influential Italian hip hop albums.
+The rapper MadMan quoted it in his debut album Escape from Heart, on the track "Trash Music".
+In the verse, Madman says that like a Christian knows by heart the Ave Maria and other prayers, he knows by heart some records that have made the history of Italian hip hop, which for him is religion.